webgriffe/SyliusUpgradePlugin/README.md

     bin/console webgriffe:upgrade:template-changes <from-version> <to-version> [--theme=PATH_TO_YOUR_THEME] [--legacy]

-Print a list of template files (with extension .html.twig) that changed between two given Sylius versions and that has been overridden in your project: in root "templates" folder and/or in a custom theme.
+Print a list of template files (with extension .html.twig) that changed between two given Sylius versions and that have been overridden in your project: in root "templates" folder and/or in a custom theme.

 You have to specify both the versions **from** and **to** you want to compute the changes.